AckerlyXu/heima/includes/virtual-machines-common-classic-manage-extensions.md

 ## Using VM Extensions
 Azure VM Extensions implement behaviors or features that either help other programs work on Azure VMs (for example, the **WebDeployForVSDevTest** extension allows Visual Studio to Web Deploy solutions on your Azure VM) or provide the ability for you to interact with the VM to support some other behavior (for example, you can use the VM Access extensions from PowerShell, the Azure CLI, and REST clients to reset or modify remote access values on your Azure VM).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> For a complete list of extensions by the features they support, see Azure [Windows](/documentation/articles/virtual-machines-windows-extensions-features/) or [Linux](/documentation/articles/virtual-machines-linux-extensions-features/) VM Extensions and Features.
+> For a complete list of extensions by the features they support, see Azure [Windows](../articles/virtual-machines/virtual-machines-windows-extensions-features.md) or [Linux](../articles/virtual-machines/virtual-machines-linux-extensions-features.md) VM Extensions and Features.
 Because each VM extension supports a specific feature, exactly what you can and cannot do with an extension depends on the extension.
 Therefore, before modifying your VM, make sure you have read the documentation for the VM Extension you want to use.
 Removing some VM Extensions is not supported; others have properties that can be set that change VM behavior radically.
 >
 >